--Explain four factors concerning the caregivers of stroke victims.
+-Name four factors concerning the caregivers of stoke victims.

--Explain how Corbin and Strauss define the process of trajectory management.
+-Explain how do Corbin and Strauss define the process of trajectory management.

--Explain what Bury argues about the effects of serious, chronic illness.
+-Explain what does Bury argue about the effects of serious, chronic illness.

 -Explain what may the lack of association between PSD and the sex of the patient indicate, considering the sex prevalence of depression in the general population has a female: male ratio of 2:1.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."